Which plans include this feature?

 Got it?
 Great!
 But what does that mean for you in terms of your Site Builder website?

-Should you choose to create blog posts for your website, you can discuss whatever you like in a section of your website separate from everything else.
+Should you create blog posts for your website, you can discuss whatever you like in a section of your website separate from everything else.

 You can use blog posts to talk about a new tour you may be introducing or to discuss best practices when travelling abroad.
 It's totally up to you.